 Even if you’re only selling in the United States, that doesn’t mean you shouldn’t take advantage of this Google Ads language optimization hack.
 Did you know that as many as 41 million Americans are native Spanish speakers?
 Enter language targeting.

 Google’s language targeting will allow you to reach potential shoppers based on their native language, regardless of where they’re located.
-With Search specifically, you’re able to target one or more languages, or all languages based on the searchers’ history and preferences.
+You’re able to target one or more languages or all languages based on the searchers’ history and preferences.

 With this Google Ads hack, you won’t need to create specific campaigns for a variety of language speakers.